-6.2.2 Description of the share buyback program submitted to the Combined general meeting of September 10, 2021
+• Description of the share buyback program submitted to the Combined general meeting of September 12, 2024

-The Combined general meeting of September 10, 2021 authorized the Board of Directors to implement a new share buyback program under the terms of the 13th resolution.
+The Combined general meeting scheduled on September 12, 2024 provides for the authorization of the Board of Directors to implement a new share buyback program.

-The main characteristics of this program are identical to those of the program approved by the General meeting of September 28, 2020.
+The main characteristics of this program would be identical to those of the program approved by the General meeting of September 12, 2023.
 In particular, the new program authorizes the Board of Directors, with the possibility of sub-delegation of authority, to purchase Company shares or have them purchased within the limit of the number of shares representing 10% of the share capital on the actual date of these purchases, with the understanding that the total number of shares held after these purchases may not exceed 10% of the Company's share capital.